wallaceespindola/fastapi-article-demo/FastAPI_in_Action.md

 At its core, FastAPI is built on two solid foundations:

-- **Starlette** → handles the web layer (routing, requests, WebSockets, middleware) with async support.
+- **Starlette** — handles the web layer (routing, requests, WebSockets, middleware) with async support.
-- **Pydantic** → enforces data validation and type safety using Python type hints.
+- **Pydantic** — enforces data validation and type safety using Python type hints.

 This combination makes FastAPI **both developer-friendly and production-ready**.
 You get:

-- Async I/O without fighting the event loop.
+- Async I/O without fighting the event loop
-- Automatic validation of request bodies and query params.
+- Automatic validation of request bodies and query params
-- Self-documenting APIs via Swagger and Redoc.
+- Self-documenting APIs via Swagger and Redoc

 In practice, this means developers write less boilerplate, while teams gain confidence in data integrity and request handling.

 ---

 ## Performance in Perspective

 Benchmarks consistently place FastAPI near Node.js and Go in raw throughput.
-A simple JSON response can be served at ~ 30k requests/sec under uvicorn/gunicorn with workers.
+A simple JSON response can be served at ~30k requests/sec under uvicorn/gunicorn with workers.

-But here’s the nuance:
+But here's the nuance:

-- **CPU-bound tasks** (like image processing or ML inference) won’t see the same boost, since Python’s GIL is still a factor.
+- **CPU-bound tasks** (like image processing or ML inference) won't see the same boost, since Python's GIL is still a factor.
 - **I/O-bound workloads** (database queries, calling external APIs, streaming data) are where FastAPI really shines.

-👉 **Rule of thumb**: If your system does a lot of concurrent I/O, FastAPI can save you threads, memory, and headaches compared to synchronous frameworks.
+**Rule of thumb**: If your system does a lot of concurrent I/O, FastAPI can save you threads, memory, and headaches compared to synchronous frameworks.

 ---

 ## Real-World Use Cases

-1. **RESTful APIs for CRUD apps**
+### 1. RESTful APIs for CRUD Applications

 Define models once, validate automatically, and expose endpoints with minimal boilerplate.
+Perfect for rapid development of data-driven applications.

-2. **Microservices**
+### 2. Microservices Architecture

 Deploy lightweight FastAPI services with Docker and orchestrate via Kubernetes.
-Each service can scale independently.
+Each service can scale independently and communicate efficiently.

-3. **Machine Learning APIs**
+### 3. Machine Learning APIs

 Wrap TensorFlow, PyTorch, or Scikit-learn models in a few lines of code.
-Data scientists love this because type hints + validation eliminate “garbage in” errors.
+Data scientists love this because type hints + validation eliminate "garbage in" errors.

-4. **Real-Time Apps**
+### 4. Real-Time Applications

 WebSockets in Starlette mean you can build chat apps, dashboards, or streaming pipelines with first-class async support.

 ---